bitcraze/crazyflie-simulation/docs/functional_areas/controllers.md

 ---
-title: Controllers
+title: Shared Controllers
 page_id: controllers
 sort_order: 3
 ---

-This page explains about the control of the simulated Crazyflie.
+This page explains about the shared control files of the different simulators to fly a simulated Crazyflie.

 ## Simple PID controller

 A very simple height fixed and horizontal velocity based was build for this simulator that is written in both c and python.
-These can be found in the folder '/controllers' and the idea is that they can be used interchangably between de Gazebo and Webots simulation.
+These can be found in the folder `/shared_controllers` and the idea is that they can be used interchangably between de Gazebo and Webots simulation.
 They are therefore meant to be stand alone.

 In webots, change controller to either `crazyflie_controller_c` or `crazyflie_controller_py` to try out a simple controller in different languages.